 However, the DBS introduced a new update service in 2013.
 The new service has given employers or employees the option of paying an annual fee for the continued use of a certificate which can be updated on request.
 It is incredibly helpful for educational workers given the level of concern over child safeguarding.

 Also, worth mentioning is the fact that employers have the option to request standard checks, including details of spent and unspent convictions, cautions, reprimands and final warnings.
 However, the more expensive, enhanced checks include additional information pertinent to specific types of employment.

 All in all, DBS checks are to protect the employers and current staff members from new employees that could pose a threat to safety in the workplace.

 Are you about to select an online tutoring technique?
 You may want to find out the best practices for tutors before doing so.

-To ensure online safety, it is important to conduct some form of check.
-For instance, you should consider the risks of using Skype for online tutoring before using it.
+To ensure online safety, it is essential to conduct some form of vetting process before us.
+For instance, you should consider the risks of using Skype for online tutoring before utilising the platform.

 Online tutoring is, of course, very safe and effective.
 Apart from DBS checked tutors, we at Superprof record all lessons – for playback by students and tutors.
 In the event of a complaint, we follow our best practice Child Safety Policy and can playback lessons, and pass them onto the relevant authorities, if appropriate.

-As with all risks in life, however, it’s important to retain perspective.
-The vast majority of tutors are highly professional, conscientious and concerned for the wellbeing of their students.
-We at Superprof have also gone that extra mile to see to it, that our website is the safest place for your child to be tutored.
+Nonetheless, in conclusion, As with all risks in life, it’s important to remain balanced yet cautious.
+Remember to sleep with peace of mind knowing that the vast majority of tutors are highly professional, conscientious and concerned for the wellbeing of their students.
+At Superprof we assure all that our website is the safest place to learn on the internet!

-Here are tips to become an effective online tutor.
+Want to become a better tutor?
+Here are some tips to become an effective online tutor.